vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/nsx/nsx-edge-clusters/Get-VCFEdgeCluster.md

 Get-VCFEdgeCluster -id b4e3b2c4-31e8-4816-b1c5-801e848bef09
 ```

-This example shows how to retrieve the NSX Edge Cluster managed by SDDC Manager by unique ID.
+This example shows how to retrieve an NSX Edge cluster managed by SDDC Manager by unique ID.

 ## Parameters

 ### -id

-Specifies the unique ID of the NSX Edge Cluster.
+Specifies the unique ID of the NSX Edge cluster.

 ```yaml
 Type: String